Secure Ranging with IEEE 802.15.4z HRP UWB: System Model

 Since both $(k_a-1)$ and $(k_b-1)$ are in the order of $\pm 20$ ppm according to the IEEE requirement \cite{802.15.4,802.15.4z}, we see the ranging error due to clock offsets is in the order of pico-second.
 We can safely neglect this error in practical applications.
 Accordingly, as the signal model in (\ref{rxSig3}), we will assume both the TXD and the RXD have ideal clocks in the sequel.

 It is worth mentioning that there is no need to compensate the local clocks at Device A and at Device B to derive the ToF estimate in (\ref{ProdFormula}).
-In fact, we strongly recommend both Device A and Device B should not try to compensate their local clocks according to the received waveform to avoid potential attacks.
+Similar to the observations in \cite{2023Usenixsecurity}, we strongly recommend both Device A and Device B should not try to compensate their local clocks according to the received waveform to avoid potential attacks.
 Further note that the reference STS receiver presented in Section \ref{SecSecRx} does not compensate the local clocks.